Ninety years ago this month, on the sixth of May 1933, the world's first Trans+ clinic was broken into and occupied by the Nazis.

 But despite this, I remain hopeful.
 What gives me hope is that ‘Gen Z’ are more likely to identify as Trans+ than my ‘Millennial’ generation, and much more so than the generation before mine.

 I remind myself that the majority of Brits respect our community.
 And I think about the many parents and teachers doing important work to love and embrace our kids as they are.

-That their trans clinic was host to the first of these infamous incidents.
-Maybe it would have sent us a signal.
-That attacking the trans+ community leaves you on the wrong side of history.
+That attacking the Trans+ community leaves you on the wrong side of history.